psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-THe editor then appeals to the readership to stand with Carus Wilson in calling out the condition of Newport, and admitting its current state, that action may be taken to address it.
+The editor then appeals to the readership to stand with Carus Wilson in calling out the condition of Newport, and admitting its current state, that action may be taken to address it.

 ```{admonition} Exposing a great vice and revering decnecy
 :class: dropdown